Orphans of the Sky: Plot summary

+Part I—Universe

-A brief prologue states that after launching in the year 2119, the Proxima Centauri Expedition, the first attempt at interstellar travel, was lost and its fate remains unknown...
+A brief prologue states that after launching in the year 2119, the Proxima Centauri Expedition, the first attempt at interstellar travel, was lost and its fate remains unknown.

 Hugh Hoyland is a young man of insatiable curiosity and energy.
 His society ("the Crew") inhabit and maintain their home ("the Ship") as a semi-feudal community consisting of two classes.
 The first are the "Scientists" (really, priests) who maintain both technical and spiritual traditions.
 The second are the illiterate "peasants" who farm animals and raise crops by hydroponic means.
 Hugh is selected as an apprentice Scientist.
 The Scientists ritualistically feed trash (including people) into a mass-to-energy "Converter" to generate power, but remain largely ignorant of its functions.
 So far as anyone knows, the Ship is the entire universe.
 The Scientists have access to some ancient texts, produced by their ancestors, which refer to the Ship "moving" and being on a voyage, or "Trip", to a destination known cryptically as "Far Centaurus".
 But these concepts are interpreted as religious metaphors and literal belief in them is considered heresy.
 The Crew are ruled by a "Captain", the current one being an obese, nasty incompetent.
 Crew members occupy the "lower (heavy-weight) decks" and seldom venture to the "upper (low-weight) decks", which are the domain of the barbarous, cannibalistic "muties" (the name is short for "mutants" or "mutineers", no one seems to know which).
 Several decks in between are uninhabited and considered neutral ground.
 If any muties (sometimes identifiable by monstrous deformities) are born among the Crew, they are killed at birth.